 Child Day Center: A use consisting of a licensed establishment other than a child day home, that offers care, protection, and supervision of children for compensation only for part of any 24-hour day.
-This includes nursery schools, kindergartens, or other facilities for which the purpose is primarily educational, recreational, or medical treatments.
+This includes nursery schools, kindergartens, or other facilities for which the purpose is primarily educational or recreational.